TheBestTvarynka/crypto-helper/README.md

 # example:
 # export APP_HOST=https://crypto-helper.qkation.com
 ```
-This env variable is used for the url generation when you click the *share by url* button.
+This env variable is used for the URL generation when you click the *share by URL* button.

 3. Run `trunk serve` in your terminal.
 4. Go to http://127.0.0.1:8080 in your browser.